draeder/millimeter/README.md

 ### Status
 This is currently a work in progress.
 - The current push is not working correctly.
 I am reworking how `BrowserWindow` and `BrowserView` renders content with a focus on electron's `ipc`.
-[This version](https://github.com/draeder/millimeter/tree/28c014702fb4ebaafe2d5c36e63d34826dbe6d46) should be the working version, but is woefully insecure, using the examples folder from directly inside `node-modules`.
+[This version](https://github.com/draeder/millimeter/tree/28c014702fb4ebaafe2d5c36e63d34826dbe6d46) should be the working version, but is woefully insecure, using the `gun/examples` folder from directly inside `node-modules`.

 ## Features
 - Search or visit a URL from the address bar